gilbertohasnofb/auxjad/docs/examples/example-5-shuffling-harmonics.rst

 .. figure:: ../_images/image-example-5-shuffling-harmonics-3.png

 We can now grab the last window output by shuffler and use it as the input container of a :class:`auxjad.Fader`.
-When its ``fader_type`` is set to ``'out'``, it will remove a logical tie one by one at each iteration.
+When its property :attr:`~auxjad.Fader.fader_type` is set to ``'out'``, it will remove a logical tie one by one at each iteration.
 Note how :class:`auxjad.Fader` removes the notes of chords one by one, but consider an :class:`auxjad.ArtificialHarmonic` as a single note.

     >>> container = abjad.Container(shuffler.current_window)
     >>> fader = auxjad.Fader(container, fader_type='out')